Sandeepyadav14/Gymwolf/README.md

 # Getting Started…
 It was a challenging journey for me and all my team members as we have to complete it within the time of construct week, so we faced different challenges like it was our first project and we did not have any experience working in a team also we did not know how to manage everything within the time period.
 So we started with planning and studying the website, then we distributed the workflow, the roles, and responsibilities and with great collaboration, we managed the work.

+# Project Details -
+We had to make a replica CoSchedule website.
+They have completely transformed the way marketers plan, execute, and manage their marketing projects.
+We love our product.
+This means we always infuse it with the best we can offer, relentlessly maintaining a high standard.
+We have tried our best to clone the replica of the website.

 # Home Pages..
 ![Screenshot (272)](https://user-images.githubusercontent.com/103120032/205837195-1abd92f4-831d-4d57-af4b-5b4771fb4d5a.png)